Collective density fluctuations of strange metals with critical Fermi surfaces: Outlook

 We end by making a few remarks about the possible connections between our results and recent experiments \cite{Abbamonte1,Abbamonte2}, with the obvious caveat that neither the models analyzed here nor the specific large$-N$ limits describe the microscopic models relevant for the real materials.
 It is useful to include the Coulomb interaction between electrons explicitly and treat it within the standard random-phase approximation (RPA), building on the full polarizability ($\Pi''(\q,\omega)$) that has been analyzed up until now.
+Note that the problem is no longer ``solvable'' in the SYK-sense after including the Coulomb interaction, and the RPA computations on top of the strongly renormalized (non-)Fermi liquid states are only meant to provide an approximate picture for the charge-dynamics.
 We choose to include the three-dimensional Coulomb interaction $V_{c}(q)\sim1/q^2$, as is appropriate for any correlated quasi two-dimensional layered material (e.g. the cuprates).
 Within RPA, this will have the standard effect of renormalizing the zero-sound up to the plasma frequency, as shown in Fig.~(\ref{exp1}).
 As expected, for models-A and C (the latter in the ``weak'' coupling regime), the low-energy undamped ZS mode is renormalized to an undamped plasmon mode at the smallest $q$ and finite $\omega$; see Figs.~\ref{exp1}(a) and (c).
 Once the plasmon enters the continuum, it undergoes a significant broadening due to a strong damping.
 For models-B and C (the latter in the ``strong'' coupling regime), the gapped plasmon mode exhibits an anomalous decay starting with significantly lower $q$; see Figs.~\ref{exp1}(b) and (d).
 This is expected given the strongly overdamped character of the parent ZS mode.
 Perhaps more interestingly, the $(\omega/v_Fq)^{-2}$ scaling collapse we find for the marginal Fermi liquid in model-B (Fig.~\ref{two}d) is reminiscent of the recent experiment \cite{Abbamonte1,Abbamonte2}.
 On the other hand, the interesting frequency independent (and rather universal) ``plateau'' observed in the experiment is absent in our models and explaining its origin remains a worthwhile challenge for future theoretical work.
 Studying the role of both short and long-wavelength disorder in addition to the non-trivial effects analyzed here is also left for future studies.

 \acknowledgements